Eyes and Sun Damage

 In order to protect your eyes, your sunglasses need to block 99%-100% of UV rays (both UVA and UVB) and blue light.
 Many sunglass styles allow light to come in around the lenses, still harming your eyes.
 Look for large lenses that fit close to your eyes, wrap-around styles, or glacier glasses.

 Children are more susceptible to sun damage because their eyes cannot block as much of the UV rays.
 Make sure that your child’s sunglasses are labeled as UV protective.

 Do not be fooled by overcast days.
 Even when it is not bright outside, you are still being exposed to harmful rays.

 This entry was posted on Monday, March 8th, 2010 at 3:33 pm and is filed under Articles, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.